rust-lang/reference/src/inline-assembly.md

 > On x86 and x86_64 targets, the register name is expanded as-is if the `options(att_syntax)` is not used, and with the `%` prefix if `options(att_syntax)` is used.

 r[dynamic.asm.operands.global]
-The program shall not use an operand, other than a sym operand in the expansion of the [`core::arch::global_asm!`] macro.
+The program shall not use an operand, other than a sym operand, in the expansion of the [`core::arch::global_asm!`] macro.

 ## Register operands